Undergraduate bursary to study for a master's degree in Architecture

 Applying for a bursary

-If you accept an offer of a place to study at the University we will contact you from late May to let you know how to apply.
+If you accept an offer of a place to study at the University we will contact you from early June to let you know how to apply.